-In 1974, the site was designated a National Historic Landmark to protect and preserve one of the best remaining earth lodge village sites in the Northern Plains.
-Today, the Hidatsa Village remains a site of profound spiritual, cultural, and archeological importance.
-Visitors can access the village site from a short quarter-mile trail located at the north end of the park.
+In 1974, the site was designated a National Historic Landmark to protect and preserve one of the best-remaining earth lodge village sites in the Northern Plains.
+The Hidatsa Village remains a site of profound spiritual, cultural, and archeological importance.
+Visitors can access the village site from a short quarter-mile trail located at the park’s north end.

-A museum exhibits artifacts recovered from the village sites, decorative arts of Northern Plains Indians, and provides information about the history and culture of the Hidatsa people.
-Outside the museum is a full scale reconstructed Earthlodge, Hidatsa garden, and drying racks.
+A museum exhibits artifacts recovered from the village sites and decorative arts of Northern Plains Indians and provides information about the history and culture of the Hidatsa people.
+Outside the museum are a full-scale reconstructed Earthlodge, Hidatsa garden, and drying racks.
 Several trails lead from the museum to the three village sites.

 Knife River Indian Villages National Historic Site

 564 County Road 37

 Stanton, North Dakota 58571-0009

 Source: National Park Service